Jlakshmi235/starter-hugo-academic/content/project/example/index.md

 ---
-title: Example Project
+title: The Language of Kickstarter
 summary: An example of using the in-built project page.
 tags:
-- Deep Learning
+- Natural Language Processing, Topic Modelling
 date: "2016-04-27T00:00:00Z"

 # Optional external URL for project (replaces project detail page).